Plantar Fasciitis

 How is plantar fasciitis treated?

-The team at Westchester Podiatric Healing Medicine promotes healing using modern techniques that repair the injury instead of merely reducing symptoms.
+Dr. Marzano promotes healing using modern techniques that repair the injury instead of merely reducing symptoms.

 The three techniques listed below use different approaches but they all apply advanced principles of protection and healing: